 Kristin’s family is also important to her and is a big part of why she loves living in the Eugene area.
-They enjoy camping, walks, swimming and just hanging out with family members, many of whom live in the area.
+They enjoy camping, swimming and spending time with family members, many of whom live in the area.
 She was born and raised in Pleasant Hill and enjoys frequent get-togethers.
 There’s no place she’d rather live.

-“My passion is here with this community,” she says.
+“My passion is here, serving this community,” she says.

 At the bank, Kristin’s passion is working with others at OPB to help clients navigate any day-to-day challenges they face.
 Kristin wants to help them succeed and enjoys being a resource.

-“I feel like I’m someone who genuinely cares about clients and their business success,” she says.
+“I am someone who genuinely cares about clients and their business success,” she says.
 “I enjoy helping them find solutions, whatever the issue might be.”